Adaptive Real Time Selection for Quantum Key Distribution in Lossy and Turbulent Free-Space Channels: Realization of the ARTS method

 with $\nSiftTh{\thr}$ representing the total number of detected bits and $\nSiftPktTh{\thr}$ the mean number of detection per packets after the post-selection performed with threshold $\thr$.

 The effect of the ARTS procedure can be clearly appreciated in Fig. \ref{fig:threshold_1}, where $\nSiftPktTh{\thr}$ (normalized to the mean counts obtained without thresholding) is plotted (green line) as a function of the threshold: a higher threshold value corresponds to a larger mean number of counts per packet.
-This demonstrates that the probe and quantum signals are strongly correlated and one can significantly improve the signal-to-noise ratio (SNR) by thresholding\footnote{Here we define the SNR as the ratio between the overall signal (true signal plus background) and the background}.
-As side effect, we have that the pre-selection also decreases the overall number of detections in the transmission $\nSiftTh{\thr}$ as can be noticed by considering the ratio $\nSiftTh{\thr}/\nSiftTh{\thr=0}$ (blue line).
+This demonstrates that the probe and quantum signal are correlated and one can significantly improve the signal-to-noise ratio (SNR) by thresholding.
+Here we define the SNR as the ratio between the overall signal (true signal and background) and the background.
+As side effect, we observe that the pre-selection also decreases the overall number of detections in the transmission $\nSiftTh{\thr}$ as can be noticed by considering the ratio $\nSiftTh{\thr}/\nSiftTh{\thr=0}$ (blue line).